Cumulocity-IoT/oee-simulators/simulators/README.md

 ```
 This zip file can then be uploaded as a Microservice to Cumulocity IoT.

-### Creating profiles automatically

-The creation of profiles can be configured using the Tenant Options on the given Cumulocity tenant.
-See the [Cumulocity REST API](https://cumulocity.com/api/10.14.0/#tag/Options) documentation for details.
-The Tenant Options must use the category: "simulators"

-Some Options can be configured:
-- LOG_LEVEL - sets the used logging-level of the simulator.
-Choose between INFO and DEBUG.
-DEBUG does give a more detailed output of the Simulator's configuration and decisions.
-Default: 'INFO'

-Note: A profile will be created and activated only if no other profiles are already defined for the particular device.

 ### Deployment

 To deploy this project, upload the zip file to the Cumulocity as Microservice.
 The zip file can be created locally as described above or downloaded from the [releases](https://github.com/SoftwareAG/oee-simulators/releases) section.